strakacher21/Roan/README.md

 I don't expect this avatar to be widely used, but just in case:

 **Please do not use this model to post pornographic or suggestive content.<br/>
-I will also be grateful if you indicate my authorship (and not indicate the above content).**
+I will also be grateful if you indicate my authorship.**

 *About all mistakes and wishes or criticism write me safely.
 I will be interested to answer everything or realize that I have created some silly thing :D*